 Breeders can take measures to avoid scams.
 Avoid accepting checks or cash as the risk of fraud may be high.
 Check for social media profiles and obtain references from vets and friends.

 Taking into considerations all the suggestions above and due diligence is the best way to avoid getting scammed by a false Bengal breeder.
 Be sure to discuss your decision with your family and significant other for suggestions and recommendations on the adoption of your new furever family member.
+The breeder will not rush you to make a decision; however, remember there may be other interested buyers so they may give you a deadline for a decision if there is another interested party.

 I am a breeder…. a breeder on a mission to educate buyers on how to stay away from scammers & horrible breeders.
 My first kitten was a massive scam by a Bengal breeder in Michigan.
 Horrible experience.